-Somebody retiring today could live for another 20 years, which means they will need their superannuation to last for at least that long.
-However, many adopt a conservative approach to investment – shifting away from growth assets like equity and into defensive assets like fixed income and cash – once they retire because they are concerned they are no longer earning a wage and so won’t be able to rebuild their savings after a big market fall.
+Somebody retiring today could live another 20 years or more, which means they will need their super to last for at least that long.
+However, many people adopt a conservative approach to investment once they retire – shifting away from growth assets like shares into defensive assets like fixed income and cash.
+This is because they are concerned they are no longer earning a wage and so won’t be able to rebuild their savings after a big market fall.

-It is reasonable to be more conservative in your asset allocation than you were prior to retirement but there still needs to be a good allocation to growth assets post retirement so your savings last the distance.
+It’s reasonable to be more conservative in your asset allocation than you were prior to retirement but there still needs to be a good allocation to growth assets post retirement so your savings last the distance.

-5. Not managing their superannuation balance or understanding the transfer balance cap
+5. Not managing your superannuation balance or understanding the transfer balance cap

-If your superannuation balance is over $1.6 million, or is getting close to that amount, you need to be very aware of the transfer balance cap and the transfer balance account and how you are going to manage that account.
+If your super balance is over $1.9 million, or is getting close to that amount, you need to be very aware of the transfer balance cap and your transfer balance account and how you are going to manage that account.

 Any penalty earnings on your pension balance in excess of the cap will be taxed at 15% for the first breach and 30% for the second and consecutive breaches.

 Pre-retirement you need to be aware that once you do retire and commence a pension, a transfer balance account will be created by the ATO in your name.
 You can see the balance of this account, and your individual transfer balance cap, via your myGov account.
-Any time you stop or start a pension in any superannuation fund it must be reported to the ATO.
+Any time you stop or start a pension in any super fund it must be reported to the ATO.